cbitter78/What-I-am-Learning/books/mindset_the_new_psychology_of_success.md

 - I wonder why that person is acting like that?
 - No matter how much intelligence you have, you can always change it quite a bit.
 - You can always substantially change how intelligent you are.

+> Even in the growth mindset, failure can be a painful experience.
+But it doesn’t define you.
+It’s a problem to be faced, dealt with, and learned from.

 ### Fixed